munificent/craftinginterpreters/README.md

     but fonts, images, and JS only live here.
 Everything is committed, even the generated content.
 *   `test/` – Test cases for the Lox implementations.
-*   `util/` – Tools and build scripts.
-The test runner and build system that generate the site from the Markdown and source files live here.
+*   `tool/` – Dart package containing the build, test, and other scripts.